gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

 Using the map function as above is helpful when you want to change each item in that list independently of all other items (doubling a number does not depend on the values of any of the other numbers in the list).
 Sometimes though you may wish to perform actions that depend on adjacent list items (similar to [window transforms](http://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#window) available via elm-vegalite).
-For example, you could incease the value of a list item by one if the next item is larger, or decrease it by one if the next item is smaller.
+For example, you could increase the value of a list item by one if the next item is larger, or decrease it by one if the next item is smaller (effectively 'smoothing' the numbers in a list).

 To help do this, we can transform a list of numbers into a list of _tuples_.
 A tuple is an ordered sequence of values, indicated in Elm by comma separated values enclosed in brackets.